 Haiti Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Haiti, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Haiti, Central America and the Caribbean (35 countries), showing its location, country facts, details about its capital city Port-au-Prince, bordering countries like the Dominican Republic, and plenty of other information which may be interesting when you visit this Central American and the Caribbean state.

-Quick links: Google maps Haiti, Port-au-Prince Google maps, Driving Directions Haiti, Printable Road Map.
+Quick links: Google Maps Haiti, Port-au-Prince Google maps, Driving Directions Haiti, Printable Road Map.

 About Haiti in a nutshell